peteroupc/html3dutil/tutorials/glmath.md

 A two-dimensional triangle has counterclockwise _winding_ if its vertices are ordered in a counterclockwise path from the first to second to third to first vertex.
 Otherwise, it has clockwise winding.
 If the triangle is in 3D space, it's first transformed into 2D _window coordinates_ before its winding is found.
 (Window coordinates roughly correspond to screen pixels.)

-By default, triangles with counterclockwise winding are _front faces_, and other triangles are _back faces_.
+By default, in the GL pipeline, triangles with counterclockwise winding are _front faces_, and other triangles are _back faces_.

 <a id=Finding_a_triangle_s_winding></a>